MattiaSparacino/GitTutorial/README.md

 ### Initializing a Git Repository

-Turn this directory into a Git repository to track your project's history:
+Turn this directory into a Git repository to track the history:

 ```bash
 git init
 ```

-### Setting Up a Python Virtual Environment (Recommended)
+### Setting Up a Python Virtual Environment

-A virtual environment isolates your project's dependencies:

 ```bash
 python3 -m venv venv